VODG Annual Conference 2026

 We're still refining the full programme, but we're thrilled to share a glimpse of the sessions and speakers already confirmed.

-A1: At the Table | Leadership in IT Procurement
+A2: At the Table | Leadership in IT Procurement

 As digital systems become central to the delivery and sustainability of social care, IT procurement has become a critical leadership issue.
 For CEOs and boards, decisions about digital investment have long‑term implications for care quality, workforce effectiveness and organisational resilience.

-Grounded in real‑world experience, the discussion will examine common challenges faced by CEOs: defining system requirements, achieving value for money, managing implementation risk, ensuring interoperability, and building digital capability across the workforce.
+This session brings together a panel that reflects the full ecosystem of procurement and digital change. rounded in real‑world experience, the discussion will examine common challenges faced by CEOs: defining system requirements, achieving value for money, managing implementation risk, ensuring interoperability, and building digital capability across the workforce.

 The session will close with a concise set of practical takeaways, with each panel member offering two or three top tips for leaders approaching IT procurement and digital investment.